FAQs¶

 Will my application be compatible with appliances that will be launched in the future?

-Answer: Yes, our appliances produced at a later date will still use our APIs.
+Answer: Yes, appliances produced at a later date will still use our APIs.

 Is my application compatible with appliances that are not Wi-Fi enabled?

 Answer: Our APIs are only designed for Wi-Fi-enabled appliances.
-Older appliances that are not able to be connected to Wi-Fi will not be controllable via the SmartHQ API.
+Older appliances that cannot be connected to Wi-Fi will not be controllable via the SmartHQ API.

 What do you mean by "device"?